rohitg00/rohitg00/RANKING.md

 The repository workflow checks at minutes 17 and 47 of every hour once merged into the default branch and enabled.
 It also refreshes when generator code or configuration changes, and supports a manual Actions run.
 Each run installs locked dependencies, runs tests, collects public data using `gh api`, rebuilds both banners, and commits only generated profile files with `git`.
 It uses the repository's built-in `GITHUB_TOKEN` through `GH_TOKEN`; no personal token is required for the public data.
 Forks and non-default branches cannot run the publishing job.

-This local preview reads saved snapshots every 30 seconds and reloads the banner when its revision changes.
 GitHub Actions schedules and GitHub's image cache can delay visible updates.

 Growth compares with the most recent saved snapshot from an earlier UTC day.
 The comparison date is shown next to the change.
 The 365-day activity window rolls forward, so its counts may decrease even when new activity occurs.

 The README selects a separate compact PNG below 600px.
-Both PNGs and their SVG sources are generated from the same snapshot with `npm run render`.
-The preview has before/after and light/dark controls; those controls are not part of the GitHub banner.
+Both PNGs are generated from the same snapshot with `npm run render`.
+SVG intermediates are generated locally and are not committed.
+The README displays these images directly, so its design matches the generated banner.
+Refreshes update the images and data without rewriting the README.

 ## Refresh locally